bjpcorp/GTheme/Gramps_Icon_Theme_Guidelines/README.md

 The color of the outline is a dark variant of the key color of the icon.
 This is done by retaining the hue and saturation of the dominant fill color and lowering the value to approximately 20%).
 In the example above, the trashcan is green, so the stroke will be green as well.

 ### 2. Highlights
 The edges of objects tend to reflect light more due to the fact the position of the observer relative to the light source is almost always ideal for the reflection.
-In terms of highlights, the theme inherits the style of Tango, Firefox/Thunderbird, Pinstripe/Winstripe designed by Kevin Gerich & Stephen Horlander (Pinstripe, Winstripe) which shift away from reality by creating a second inner outline of the object.
+In terms of highlights, the Gramps theme inherits the style of Tango, Firefox/Thunderbird, Pinstripe/Winstripe designed by Kevin Gerich & Stephen Horlander (Pinstripe, Winstripe) which shift away from reality by creating a second inner outline of the object.
 This stroke is very subtle and may not be apparent on some matte objects.

 ### 3. Glossy Reflections
 Use glossy reflection only on objects that have a reflective surface in real life (plastic, glass, some metal, et cetera).
 A sheet of paper certainly doesn't have such attribute.
 Various elements have been picked from existing icon styles: Similar perspective as GNOME icons, a colored object stroke from KDE, an Aqua-like highlight influenced by Mac OS X, and edge highlights and overall lightness from the Firefox Pinstripe theme.

 ## Style Attributes
-To better understand the style of Tango, consider the following adjectives:
+To better understand the style of Gramps, consider the following adjectives:

 - Light
 - Crisp